LVSTCK/macedonian-corpus/README.md

 ## 🗃️ Macedonian Corpus - Cleaned Version

 This repository contributes to the creation of the **Macedonian Corpus**, which aims to address the scarcity of high-quality Macedonian text data in NLP.
-The cleaned dataset applies heuristic filters to ensure the quality of the text.
+The cleaned dataset applies heuristic filters and deduplication to ensure the quality of the text.

-### Features of the Cleaned Dataset:
-- **Language Coverage:** High-confidence Macedonian text.
-- **Data Quality:** Removal of irrelevant, incomplete, or low-quality content.
-- **Deduplication:** Elimination of duplicate sentences.
-- **PII Removal:** Ensures privacy and compliance with ethical standards.

-For more details, refer to the [HuggingFace README](https://huggingface.co/datasets/LVSTCK/macedonian-corpus-raw).

 ---